iboguslavsky/RTC_Timer_IRQ/README.md

 ```

 ### Stop timer
-Any non-single shot timer can be paused.
-Note: the timer will always exeute remaing run before being stopped.
+Any non-single shot timer can be paused. _ _Note_ _: the timer will always execute its last run before being stopped.
 To stop (pause) a timer, run:
 ```
 latencyTimer.stopTimer();
 ```